Play

 Written by Anton Chekhov

-Luka, an aging servant, laments the state of the household following the death of his master.
-He expresses deep concern for his grieving mistress, Elena Ivanovna, and worries about the arrival of a boisterous creditor who threatens their fragile peace.
+Luka, an aging servant, laments the state of his household following the death of his master.
+He expresses deep concern for his mourning mistress, Elena Ivanovna, and fears the arrival of a boisterous creditor will shatter the fragile peace of the estate.

 Scene PreviewExcerpt — subscribe to read full scene